creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-02-NeighborhoodAttentionTransformer.md

 - For the tokenization they use the overlapping convolution method introduced in the  [Compact Convolutional Transformer](https://creatis-myriad.github.io./2022/06/13/CompactConvolutionalTransformer.html)

-- The rest of the architecture is a succession of blocks containing a token merging layer to reduce dimension and a standard multi head attention block but with the self attention replace by the neighborhood attention
+- The rest of the architecture is a succession of blocks containing a token merging layer to reduce dimension and a standard multi head attention block but with the self attention replaced by the neighborhood attention

 - The token merging layer is also different from the patch merging layer in the Swin Transformer

-- **Here the overlapping downsampler consists in a convolution 3 x 3 with strides 2 x 2 on the patches**
+- Here the overlapping downsampler consists in a convolution 3 x 3 with strides 2 x 2 on the patches

 # Results